Edward Hide

-Edward Hide (born 12 April 1937) is a retired multiple classic winning British jockey.
-He was, for a time at his peak, the sixth most successful jockey in British racing history and remains the ninth most successful jockey over 30 years after his retirement.
+Edward William George Hide (12 April 1937 – 7 September 2023) was a British multiple classic winning jockey.
+He was, at his peak, the sixth most successful jockey in British racing history and remained the ninth most successful jockey over 30 years after his retirement.

+Early years

+Edward William George Hide was born on 12 April 1937, in Stanton Lacy, Shropshire, to Bill Hide and Connie (née Edwards).
+He was initially apprentice to his father, Bill, and had his first race ride on 29 August 1950, aged 13, on a horse called Copper Wire, which came last in a race at Birmingham.
+He would have his first winner a year later – Ritornello at Chepstow on 22 September 1951.

+Career

+During his career, Hide was mainly seen on the northern and Scottish racing circuit.
+He rode for the Malton-based trainers Charles Elsey and his son Bill, and was often associated with Mick Easterby, winning the 1977 1,000 Guineas for the trainer, but was never officially stable jockey.
+Briefly, he was retained jockey to Sir Gordon Richards and Clive Brittain.

+Hide was champion apprentice in 1954, 1956 and 1957 (when he was also runner-up in the main jockeys' championship).
+His first big race winner was Limereagh in the 1954 Naas November Handicap and he rode his first winner for The Queen, Opera Score, at Newmarket on 3 May 1957.
+In 1958 he won the Chesham Stakes at Royal Ascot on champion juvenile, Tudor Melody.

-During his career he was mainly seen on the northern and Scottish racing circuit.
-In 1974 he set a record of 137 winners for a jockey based in the north of Britain, a record which stood until Kevin Darley passed it in 1993.
+Hide was "Cock of the North" (winningmost rider in the North of England) 16 times between 1957 and 1983 and in 1974 he set a record of 137 winners for a jockey based in the north of Britain, a record which stood until Kevin Darley passed it in 1993.
 Hide was, however, also successful on big race days in the south, his classic race victories being the 1973 Derby on Morston, two 1,000 Guineas – Waterloo (1972) and Mrs McArdy (1977) – and two St. Legers on Cantelo (1959) and Julio Mariner (1978).
-Other big race victories included the Lincoln (three times), Northumberland Plate, Magnet Cup, November Handicap, Nunthorpe Stakes, July Cup, King's Stand Stakes and the 1967 Ayr Gold Cup on Farm Walk.
+Other big race victories included the Lincoln (three times), Northumberland Plate, Magnet Cup, November Handicap and the 1967 Ayr Gold Cup on Farm Walk.
+In 1976, he won the Temple Stakes, King's Stand Stakes, July Cup and Nunthorpe Stakes (then known as the William Hill Sprint Championship) on champion sprinter, Lochnager.
 He was identifiable to racing fans by a toothy grin.